 We conducted one-way sensitivity analyses to vary one input parameter at a time across its plausible range for the health care system and the modified societal perspective.
 Figure 4.3 below presents this information graphically by way of a tornado diagram for the health care system perspective.
 Supplement E4.1 details the inputs and results for each input included in the tornado diagram.
 From the one-way sensitivity analyses, we found that results were most sensitive to the cost of transfusion and chelation therapy and mean starting age of the cohort.
-Other influential parameters included the duration of iron normalization period post-beti-cel transplant, characteristics of the TD health state (i.e., SMR, disutility, probability of cardiac complications), and the durability of beti-cel.
+Other influential parameters included the duration of iron normalization period post-beti-cel transplant, characteristics of the TD health state (i.e., SMR, disutility), the durability of beti-cel, and the probability of success with beti-cel transplant.
 Supplement Figure E4.1 and Supplement Table E4.2, illustrate a tornado diagram and results for each input included in the tornado diagram, respectively, from the modified societal perspective.